 CLASS Funding Opportunities

-The CLASS Summer Grant Program offers up to $2,500 for travel, for equipment, for supplies or for undergraduate or graduate research assistance (per HR guidelines) in order to create a sustainable research or creative project.
-The grant can also be used by the PI as summer salary to fund the writing of a grant to a federal granting agency for the 2019 submission period.
+The CLASS Summer Grant Program offers up to $2,500 for travel, equipment, supplies, or for undergraduate or graduate research assistance (per HR guidelines) to create a sustainable research or creative project.
+The grant can also be used by the PI as summer salary to fund the writing of a grant to a federal granting agency for the 2023 submission period.
 The grants are intended to support tenure-track and tenured faculty to do one or more of the following:

 - Conduct research that will further scholarship and directly lead to a publication or creative achievement; or